Getting started

 Walmart Fulfillment Services (WFS)

-Once you’ve been vetted and approved to join Walmart Marketplace, selling and item limits will be applied to your account and adjusted based on your sales volume, performance metrics and customer feedback.
+Once you’ve been vetted and approved to join Walmart Marketplace, Walmart will assign certain selling and item limits to your account, such as how many items you can sell at a time.
+Walmart will continue to adjust these limits based on your sales volume, performance metrics and customer feedback.

 What is the policy?

-Once you’re approved to sell on Walmart.com, you’ll receive a notification in Seller Center and via email with your assigned limits.
-We recommend enabling notifications to receive emails as your limits continue to be adjusted.
+Once you’re approved to sell, you’ll receive a notification in Seller Center and an email with information about your assigned limits.
+We recommend enabling email notifications on your account so that you can receive emails when your limits are adjusted.
 For more information, visit Manage notifications in Seller Center.

-Walmart will continuously monitor your account and contact you before you’ve reached your limits.
-If you reach or surpass your limits, Walmart will pause your account to determine if modifications to your limits are necessary.
+Walmart will continue to evaluate your account and will contact you before you’ve reached a selling or item limit.
+If you reach or exceed a limit, your account will be paused while Walmart determines if modifications to your limits are necessary.

 Additional guidelines